mfranceschi/MFranceschi_CppLibrary/Timing tests.md

-# Summary
+# Introduction
-During the creation process of MyWorks C++ repository, a thing that I wanted to ensure was that the code I would write will be the fastest possible.
+During the creation process of MyWorks C++ repository, a thing that I wanted to ensure was the speed of my code; in other words: I want the fastest code possible.

 For instance, there are several ways of getting a file size in Windows:
 * You can get the position of a stream (FILE* or fstream) after positionning it at the end of the file.
 * You can use syscalls to retrieve the file attribute: the portable `fstat`, the Windows-only brother `GetFileInformationEx`.
 * You can use a syscall to retrieve the file size directly: the Windows-only `GetFileSizeEx`.
+* Probably other functions that I don't know the existence yet.

-Four different ways for getting a file size, each of them are very easy to write and take from one to four lines, and take no longer than a few microseconds to run.
-But **which one is the shortest**?
+Four different ways for getting a file size, all of them take from one to four lines, and take no longer than a few microseconds to run.
+But **which one is the fastest**?
 This simple question was my goal.

 In this document, I will present the code I used and the results I obtained.
-Please note that all timing results are from the same run of the script, without any other process that may slow down the computations.
-Of course, you could run
+Please note that all timing results are taken from the same run of the script.
+Of course, please feel free to run it by yourself.
+To do so, you should use Microsoft Visual Studio (I used Community 2019) and add the `shlwapi.lib` dependency in the Linker/Input settings.

-# Basic source code of my tests
 You can find the whole source code on this repo but here are the main parts.

+## Timing function
-I have created a function (called `Timethis`) for measuring the time a function takes to execute. `Timethis` accepts as arguments the number of iterations of the function and the function itself, which should take no argument and return nothing.
-Here is the source code for it:
+I have created a simple tool (called `Timethis`) for measuring the time a function takes to execute. `Timethis` accepts as arguments the number of iterations of the function and the function itself, which should take no argument and return nothing.
+You can find the source code below.
 ```c++
 double Timethis(size_t iter, const std::function<void(void)>& func)
 {